austind/pyplus-ons/day2/regex/exercise2.md

 # Regular Expressions Exercise 2

-1. Use the partial show mac table information contained in the file "show_mac_multicast.txt"
+1. Use the partial show mac table information contained in the file "exercise2.txt"
 2. Use regular expressions to create the following data structure:

     {'ffff.ffff.ffff':